Athos1972/baangt/docs/OverviewUsage.rst

 Hey, why not do everything in Excel?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is one serious drawback from this flexibilty: it's change.
+There is one serious drawback from this flexibilty: it's **change**.
 Of course you started with 1 sheet, but later had some additional requirements and simply added a second sheet to cover those whithout changing the definitions of the first excel sheet.
 You're still happy as you need both behaviours tested (imagine one test set for regional customers and another test set for customers from other countries).
 Great.
 Everything works.
 After having some serious problems in production and fixing